 Professor Linda Evans

-I have a strong interest in educational leadership and management (in particular, the much-neglected perspective of 'the led').
+I have a strong interest in educational leadership (in particular, the much-neglected perspective of 'the led'), and I am developing a keen interest in critical leadership study.
 Much of my recent research has been located in the context of higher education, but I am equally interested in issues related to working life in the compulsory education sector.
 I am particularly interested in researcher development and the development of research cultures and research capacity.

 My list of publications may be accessed by the link on the left of this page, or on my Google Scholar profile.

 Leading professors: examining the perspectives of the led in relation to professorial leadership - funded by the Leadership Foundation for Higher Education (with co-investigators Professor Steve Rayner from Oxford Brookes University and Dr Matt Homer, University of Leeds) 2011-12.